clear-code/lua-web-driver/docs/reference/firefox.md

 local driver = web_driver.Firefox.new(options)
 ```

-Possible options to set in `options.args` as see a below.
+Possible options to set in `options.arguments` and `options.args` as see a below.

 [Command Line Options](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options)